seratch/notion-sdk-jvm/README.md

 This project aims to provide a Notion API client for any JVM language developers without hurdles.
 To realize the goal, its code is written in Kotlin with a nice consideration for Java compatibility.

 This SDK works on [Android runtime](https://developer.android.com/) and any distributions based on [OpenJDK](https://openjdk.java.net/).
-With regard to programming languages, this project provides out-of-the-box supports for Java (of course!), [Kotlin](https://kotlinlang.org/), and the novel [Scala 3](https://docs.scala-lang.org/scala3/)!
-We don't have nice wrappers for some other JVM lanaguages such as [Groovy](https://groovy-lang.org/) and [Clojure](https://clojure.org/), but your code using this library should work in the lanaguges too.
+With regard to programming languages, this project provides out-of-the-box supports for Java (of course!) and [Kotlin](https://kotlinlang.org/).
+We don't have nice wrappers for some other JVM languages such as [Scala](https://www.scala-lang.org/), [Groovy](https://groovy-lang.org/), and [Clojure](https://clojure.org/), but your code using this library should work in the languages too.

 ### Getting Started